devops-culture-project/labs/gitops-cd-k8s/README.md

 ![](pictures/bitbucket-repo-with-code.png)

+We can see that the repository has a deploy folder.
+Look inside and see how the application deploys itself to k8s.
+Look at the spec of the deployment yaml, you'll see there the image of our application.
+> spec:
+>   containers:
+>     - image: DOCKERHUBUSER/artup-ui
+>       name: DOCKERHUBUSER/artup-ui

+<<<BUILD APP DOCKER !!!
+TODO>>>

 The next thing we'll do is to add our project to ArgoCD.
 Go the argo and push on the button "+ NEW APP".
 Give your app the name, under project fill 'default' and leave sync policy in manual mode.